On the estimation of locally stationary functional time series

-Despite empirical interest in modeling time-varying dependence structures of functional data, studies pertaining to statistical methods for estimating time-varying characteristics of locally stationary functional time series are scarce.
-This motivates us to develop statistical methods for estimating characteristics of a locally stationary functional time series.
-More precisely, the objective of this paper is to develop an asymptotic theory for a kernel-based method to estimate the time-varying covariance operator and the time-varying mean function of the locally stationary functional time series at each rescaled time point.
+The objective of this paper is to develop an asymptotic theory for a kernel-based method to estimate the time-varying covariance operator and the time-varying mean function of the locally stationary functional time series at each rescaled time point.

 The first objective is related to the problem of estimating time-varying eigenvalues and eigenfunctions of the covariance operator, which is important to develop methods for functional principal component analysis (FPCA) that are based on those time-varying (or local) characteristics.
-It has been recognized that FPCA is an efficient data-reduction technique in many scientific research fields, such as chemical engineering, functional magnetic resonance imaging, and environmental science.
+It has been recognized that FPCA is a dimension reduction technique in many scientific research fields, such as chemical engineering, functional magnetic resonance imaging, and environmental science.
 We refer to \cite{RaSi05} for a detailed comparison between PCA in multivariate setting and FPCA.
 Specifically, we consider a kernel-based estimator of the time-varying covariance operator and derive its convergence rate (i.e. Theorem \ref{Thm1}).
 The result also enables us to derive convergence rates of estimators of associated eigenvalues and eigenfunctions.

-The second objective is a fundamental problem: to extend the statistical methods based on the sample mean of functional time series (e.g., testing the equality of mean functions in two functional samples (\cite{HoKoRe13}, \cite{DeKoVo20}) and prediction (\cite{AuDuNo15})) developed under the assumption of stationarity.
+The second objective is to extend the statistical methods based on the sample mean of functional time series (e.g., testing the equality of mean functions in two functional samples (cf. \cite{HoKoRe13} and \cite{DeKoVo20})) developed under the assumption of stationarity to nonastationary cases.
 We consider a kernel-based locally weighted sample mean and show that it converges to a Gaussian process (i.e. Theorem \ref{Thm2}).
 We also propose a kernel-based estimator of the long-run covariance kernel function of the Gaussian process and establish its consistency.